Automated Patch Assessment for Program Repair at Scale: Experimental Methodology

 \subsubsection{Sanity Check}

-Per the aforementioned RGT approach in \ref{subsec:rtg-approach}, we conduct the sanity check for both previous generated RGT tests and new generated RGT tests.
+Per the aforementioned RGT approach in \autoref{subsec:rtg-approach}, we conduct the sanity check for both previous generated RGT tests and newly generated RGT tests.
 We execute each RGT test consecutively three times over the ground truth program.
-If any test yields a failure against the ground truth program, we discard it until all RGT tests pass three times consecutive sanity check.
+If any test yields a failure against the ground truth program, we discard it until all RGT tests pass three consecutive sanity checks.
 By doing so, we obtain a set of stable RGT tests for assessing patch correctness.